Essential Oils for Tennis Elbow that Bring Quick Relief

 What Oils to Pair?

-Here are a few suggested pairings for maximum results:
+Here are a few suggested pairings for maximum results again tendonitis:

 Rosemary and Lavender

-Rosemary helps to reduce the pain, and paired with Lavender serves to keep your mind off of it too.
+Rosemary helps to reduce the ouch in your elbow, and when you blend it with Lavender it serves to keep your mind off of it too.

 Peppermint and Lavender